Ancient Romano/Greek Pills contain Carrots

 were less than an inch in diameter and about a third to a half inch thick.

-DNA analyses show that each millennia-old tablet is a mixture of more than 10 different plant extracts, from hibiscus to celery.
+DNA analyses undertaken in 2010, show that each millennia-old tablet is a mixture of more than 10 different plant extracts, from hibiscus to celery.

 "For the first time, we have physical evidence of what we have in writing from the ancient Greek physicians Dioscorides and Galen," says Alain Touwaide of the Smithsonian Institution's National Museum of Natural History in Washington DC.
 The pills, which researchers believe were diluted with vinegar or water to make them easier to ingest, were preserved inside tin boxes and were the size of coins.

 "I was always wondering if the texts were only theoretical notions without practical application," he says.
 "Now we know they were applied."

 The box of pills was discovered on the wreck in 1989, with much of the medicine still completely dry, according to Robert Fleischer of the Smithsonian's National Zoological Park, also in Washington DC.

 Fleischer analysed DNA fragments in two of the pills and compared the sequences to the GenBank genetic database maintained by the US National Institutes of Health.
 He was able to identify carrot, radish, celery, wild onion, oak, cabbage, alfalfa and yarrow.
 He also found hibiscus extract, probably imported from east Asia or the lands of present-day India or Ethiopia.